stanwood/StanwoodSocial/README.md

 ## License

-STWSocialKit is a private library.
+STWSocialKit is under MIT licence.
 See the LICENSE file for more info